 - Characteristics of application (e.g., provisioning operation, normal data transfer, etc.)

-- Geographic information of device
+- Geographic information of aUE

-The 5G system shall efficiently support service discovery mechanisms where devices can discover, subject to access rights:
+The 5G system shall efficiently support service discovery mechanisms where UEs can discover, subject to access rights:

-- status of other devices (e.g., sound on/off);
+- status of other UEs (e.g., sound on/off);

-- capabilities of other devices (e.g., the device is a relay device) and/or;
+- capabilities of other UEs (e.g., the UE is a relay UE) and/or;

-- services provided by other devices (e.g., the device is a colour printer).
+- services provided by other UEs (e.g., the UE is a colour printer).

 The 5G system shall be able to minimise the amount of wireless backhaul traffic (e.g., consolidating data transmissions to 1 larger rather than many smaller), when applicable (e.g., providing service in an area subject to power outages).

-The 5G system shall support small form factor devices with single antenna.
+The 5G system shall support small form factor UEs with single antenna.

-NOTE: Small form factor devices are typically expected to have the diagonal less than 1/5 of the lowest supported frequency wave length.
+NOTE: Small form factor UEs are typically expected to have the diagonal less than 1/5 of the lowest supported frequency wave length.

 6.4.2.2 Efficient bulk operations for IoT

-The 5G network shall optimize the resource use of the control plane and/or user plane to support high density connections (e.g., 1 million connections per square kilometre) of grouped devices.
+The 5G network shall optimize the resource use of the control plane and/or user plane to support high density connections (e.g., 1 million connections per square kilometre) of grouped UEs.

-The 5G network shall optimize the resource use of the control plane and/or user plane to manage (e.g., provide service parameters, activate, deactivate) groups of devices.
+The 5G network shall optimize the resource use of the control plane and/or user plane to manage (e.g., provide service parameters, activate, deactivate) groups of UEs.

-The 5G system shall support a timely, efficient, and/or reliable mechanism to transmit the same information to multiple devices.
+The 5G system shall support a timely, efficient, and/or reliable mechanism to transmit the same information to multiple UEs.

 6.4.2.3 Efficient management for IoT

-The 5G network shall optimize the resource use of the control plane and/or user plane to manage (e.g., provide service parameters, activate, deactivate) a device.
+The 5G network shall optimize the resource use of the control plane and/or user plane to manage (e.g., provide service parameters, activate, deactivate) a UE.

 6.4.2.4 Efficient control plane